 That’s where this page comes into good use.
 To help make it easier for customers to compare gas prices in South Australia, Canstar Blue has created a list of cheap SA gas plans.
 The prices below are based on a set of assumptions and apply to a specific household in the Adelaide area, so please treat this information as a general guide only.

 Here are some of the cheapest gas deals on our database for SA.
 These estimated annual costs are based on the Australian Gas Network in Adelaide and yearly gas usage of 11,875MJ, but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest estimated cost.
-This table includes products from referral partners†.
+These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

 Most homes in South Australia will be supplied gas via the Australian Gas Networks (AGN) – a distribution network consisting of more than 7,500 kilometres of pipes.
 Before we have a look at each retailer on price, it’s important to note that bills are made up of three components – extraction and generation costs, transmission and distribution costs, and retail costs.
 In the table below, we assume household gas usage of 11,875MJ a year, but remember that households have different gas consumption needs.
 Our price assumptions should be used as a general indicator of prices which are currently available from retailers on our database.
 Calculations factor in usage and supply rates, plus any conditional discounts available on the provider’s cheapest market offer.